Chatham University Biochemistry

 S-STEM scholarship program

-Chatham University, home of Chatham College for Women (CCW), is participating in an exciting scholarship program open to undergraduate students majoring in biology, chemistry, and biochemistry.
+Chatham University is participating in an exciting scholarship program open to undergraduate women majoring in biology, chemistry, and biochemistry.
 In addition to any other merit aid or financial help, the S-STEM scholarship program awards each eligible student a scholarship of up to $10,000 per year for four years of study.
 Learn more.